-For most of the past 5 years, I worked as a science and health reporter and have been deeply fascinated by outbreaks and pandemics.
-I’ve had the opportunity to report many stories including several for a year-long collaboration called “Germ City” with the Museum of the City of New York, the New York Academy of Medicine and Wellcome Trust that looked at how contagious diseases shape cities.
+From 2014 to 2019, I worked as a science and health reporter and dove deep into trying to understand outbreaks and pandemics.
+I had the opportunity to report many stories including several for a year-long collaboration called “Germ City” with the Museum of the City of New York, the New York Academy of Medicine and Wellcome Trust that looked at how contagious diseases shape cities.

 - Where’s the Vaccine – Sarah Gonzalez interviewed Rick Bright, the director of the country’s “Biomedical Advanced Research and Development Authority” i.e. BARDA, the people stockpiling vaccines and antidotes in case of a national emergency.
-Really fascinating explanation as to why a COVID-19 vaccine will still tale awhile.
 Sarah did all the work, I was just along for the ride.

 - Plague of Suspicion – I co-hosted an hour on pandemics with Bob Garfield for WNYC’s “On The Media.”
 We looked at the great flu pandemic of 1918-1919, how the government talks about outbreaks, SARS and air travel and more.
 We spoke with some really smart, well-informed people.